united way of

 Adjacent to Greer Landing is the Last of Mohicans Campground, serving as a Hospitality Stop on the Geotrail.
 Click on the “cache dollar” icon below to receive a $5.00 discount on an overnight stay at the campground.
 Enjoy this scenic view of the river as you nestle in for an evening of camping along the river.
 Do not be surprised if you hear the sound of a bobcat or coyotes in the distance!

-Are you ready to take the quiz and earn our geocoin?
-You must score at least 90% and can retake it as many time as you would like.
-We hope that you enjoyed our state scenic rivers and have learned some valuable information regarding Ohio Rivers while visiting Knox County.
+Are you ready to test your knowledge with our quiz to earn our geocoin?
+Here is the link to copy and paste https://forms.gle/NPWG58oPgzvsD5hRA We hope that you enjoyed our state scenic rivers and have learned some valuable information regarding Ohio Rivers while visiting Knox County.
+Click the link below to learn more about Paddle for Heroes!

 The Last of the Mohicans Campground offers a $5.00 discount on an overnight stay.
 Click the link for the coupon.